czue/django-wedding-website/README.md

 ### Guest model

-The guest model contains all of your individual guests.
+The `Guest` model contains all of your individual guests.
 In addition to standard name/email it has fields to represent whether the guest is a child (for kids meals/pricing differences), and, after sending invitations, marking whether the guest is attending and what meal they are having.